HistoricEngland/H.API/HGRSchemaDocumentation.md

 ---

 ### Attribute: `record.pointGeometry.referenceSystem`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: String\
-**Description**: This attribute denotes the spatial reference system used, crucial for ensuring the geographical data's accuracy and interoperability.\
-**Validation Rules**: required, must be one of the following predefined values: EPSG 27700 , WGS84\
-**Acceptable Values**: Valid spatial reference system name
+**Description**: The spatial reference system (or coordinate reference system) framework used to measure the Heritage Asset’s location(s) on the surface of Earth as coordinates.\
+**Validation Rules**: required\
+**Acceptable Values**: EPSG 27700 | EPSG 4326

 ---

 ### Attribute: `record.pointGeometry.xCoordinate`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: Decimal|integer\
-**Description**: This attribute represents the xCoordinate of the record.
-Depending on the spatial reference system it either stands for latitude or easting values.\
+**Description**: The numerical easting (X) coordinate for a feature (MIDAS).
+Depending on the spatial reference system it either stands for longitude or easting values.\
-**Validation Rules**: required, numeric
+**Validation Rules**: required, numeric\
+If record.pointGeometry.referenceSystem = EPSG 4326 must be decimal LONGITUDE value\
+If record.pointGeometry.referenceSystem =  EPSG 27700  must be absolute EASTING co-ordinate value

 ---

 ### Attribute: `record.pointGeometry.yCoordinate`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: Decimal|integer\
-**Description**: This attribute represents the yCoordinate of the record.
-Depending on the spatial reference system it either stands for longitude or northing values.\
+**Description**: The numerical northing (Y) coordinate for a feature (MIDAS).
+Depending on the spatial reference system it either stands for latitude or northing values.\
-**Validation Rules**: required, numeric
+**Validation Rules**: required, numeric\
+If record.pointGeometry.referenceSystem = EPSG 4326 must be decimal LATITUDE value\
+If record.pointGeometry.referenceSystem =  EPSG 27700  must be absolute NORTHING co-ordinate value

 ---

 ### Attribute: `record.complexGeometries`
+**CORE HGR attribute or OPTIONAL attribute**: OPTIONAL\
 **Mandatory in HGR**: N\
 **Data Type**: Array\
-**Description**: This attribute denotes more sophisticated spatial data than a simple point location.
-This attribute would store information on the shape and boundaries of a heritage asset, potentially encompassing various geometric forms such as polygons, lines, or complex curves that outline the asset's physical footprint.\
+**Description**: An optional array recording more complex spatial object information used to depict the spatial element of a Heritage Asset.\
 **Validation Rules**: array

 ```